williamsteffens/os-challenge-SHAshanties/README.md

 ## Experiment 1c - 4-way Comparison of Multiprocessing vs. Multithreading and ***On the Fly*** vs. ***Pooled***

-Having determinded the optimal sizes of the ***Pooled*** versions, 4 processes for the pre-forked server and 4 threads for the thread pool server, an overall comparison of multiprocessing and multithreading was conducted, to determine the more optimal of the four.
+Having determinded the optimal sizes of the ***Pooled*** versions, 4 processes for the pre-forked server and 4 threads for the thread pool server, an overall comparison of multiprocessing and multithreading was conducted, to determine the more optimal of the four server approaches.

 **Hypothesis:**